jimmyip1995/generation-demo-01/README.md

 # generation-demo-01

-Step 1 - copy files to your local drive git clone https://github.com/hammerchu/generation-demo-01.git --branch master
+Step 1 - copy files to your local drive<br>
+git clone https://github.com/hammerchu/generation-demo-01.git --branch master

 Step 2 - Make some changes to the repository(e.g. add a text file)

-Step 3 - Add the new file to the stage(it will be shown in red when you git status) git add *
+Step 3 - Add the new file to the stage(it will be shown in red when you git status)<br>
+git add *

-Step 4 - commit with a comment, if you skip "-m 'comment' ", you will be sent to a text editor git commit -m " your comment for this commit "
+Step 4 - commit with a comment, if you skip "-m 'comment' ", you will be sent to a text editor<br>
+git commit -m " your comment for this commit "

-Step 5 - Add remote server info - skip this if it shows its already exist git remote add origin https://github.com/hammerchu/generation-demo-01.git
+Step 5 - Add remote server info - skip this if it shows its already exist<br>
+git remote add origin https://github.com/hammerchu/generation-demo-01.git

-Step 6 - Set url of the server that you want to push to git remote set-url origin https://yourGitToken@github.com/hammerchu/generation-demo-01.git
+Step 6 - Set url of the server that you want to push to<br>
+git remote set-url origin https://yourGitToken@github.com/hammerchu/generation-demo-01.git

-Step 7 - Pull info and update your local copy with latest info/files git pull (optional)
+Step 7 - Pull info and update your local copy with latest info/files<br>
+git pull (optional)

-Step 8 - push! it should show up in the master shortly git push -u origin master
+Step 8 - push! it should show up in the master shortly<br>
+git push -u origin master